christophezei/TP2--INSA-Docker/README.md

 - One for ARM (Dockerfile.arm)
 - Another for x86 (Dockerfile.x86).
-- Use alpine images for x86 and arm:
+- Use Ubuntu images for x86 and arm:

    ```
    ubuntu:latest